-Gut microbe makeup affected by diet: studySeptember 2nd, 2011 in Medical research /
+Gut microbe makeup affected by diet: studySeptember 2, 2011 by Lin Edwards in Medicine & Health / Medical research

 (PhysOrg.com) -- A new study in the US has shown that the type of "good" bacteria that predominate in human stools varies with the diet.